We may earn commissions from the affiliate links. Learn more

 Recommended Guide: Surfshark VPN Review

+Surfshark offers great value at a low price.
 Although it is a newer provider than others on this list, Surfshark has already proved itself to be a solid contender for many uses, including as a Tor VPN.
+This provider provides reliable connections that are protected by military-grade encryption and perfect forward secrecy.

-👉 Try Surfshark FREE
+👉 Try Surfshark RISK-FREE

 • Surfshark is the best budget VPN